Closed for winter season, reopening 23rd March 2022 – 31st December 2022.

-From 2 November 2019, visitors to Auckland Castle will be able to follow in the footsteps of former Bishops and witness how these figures changed history, uncovering the fascinating stories and personalities of its past residents.
+Visitors to Auckland Castle are able to follow in the footsteps of former Bishops and witness how these figures changed history, uncovering the fascinating stories and personalities of its past residents.

-Visitors will begin their journey at St Peter’s Chapel, the sacred heart of the palace and an active site of worship, before following the impressive 18th century processional route through the Castle’s State Rooms.
-Visitors will discover private apartments, where the Bishops lived together with their families - open to the public for the very first time.
+They'll begin their journey at St Peter’s Chapel, the sacred heart of the palace and an active site of worship, before following the impressive 18th century processional route through the Castle’s State Rooms, discovering private apartments where the Bishops lived together with their families.

-Each room in Auckland Castle will present episodes in the life of a particular Bishop, capturing a specific moment in time.
-Art lovers will be able to admire the extraordinary Jacob and his Twelve Sons, the famous series of 12 paintings by Spanish master Francisco de Zurbarán, which were purchased by Bishop Trevor in 1756, alongside Nicolas Poussin’s The Triumph of Pan from the National Gallery’s Collection, which will be on display at Auckland Castle from 5 October 2019 – 5 January 2020.
+Each room in Auckland Castle presents episodes in the life of a particular Bishop, capturing a specific moment in time.
+Art lovers can admire the extraordinary Jacob and his Twelve Sons, the famous series of 12 paintings by Spanish master Francisco de Zurbarán, which were purchased by Bishop Trevor in 1756, before viewing a new exhibition, Beauty in the Everyday: Dutch and Flemish Masters at Auckland Castle, which will be on display in the Bishop Trevor Gallery.

 The Auckland Project is located just 11 miles from the historic Durham City and only 10-15 minutes from the A1, it is the perfect place for a group day out.